scottbedard/vue-forward/README.md

 })
 ```

 Attach to the DOM using [`mount`](https://vuejs.org/api/application.html#app-mount).
-This uses 3.x mounting behavior, [more info here](https://v3-migration.vuejs.org/breaking-changes/mount-changes.html#mounted-application-does-not-replace-the-element).
+This uses 3.x mouting behavior, [inserting as a child rather than replacing](https://v3-migration.vuejs.org/breaking-changes/mount-changes.html#mounted-application-does-not-replace-the-element).

 ```js
 app.mount('#target')
 ```

-Remove an element with [`unmount`](https://vuejs.org/api/application.html#app-unmount).
+And remove with [`unmount`](https://vuejs.org/api/application.html#app-unmount).
 Once an element is unmounted, it cannot be mounted again.

 ```js
 app.unmount()